 Many individuals struggle with symptoms of Anxiety on a regular basis.
-While experiencing some anxiety is healthy (watch out for that car!), some anxiety is not very helpful (watch out for that math test! what if I can’t fall asleep tonight?)
+While experiencing some anxiety is healthy (watch out for that car!), excessive anxiety is not very helpful (Watch out for that math test!
+What if I can’t fall asleep tonight?)

 When symptoms of anxiety are distressing, interfere with life tasks and sleep, and impact relationships, it’s generally time to seek treatment.
 Counseling or therapy can help you to sort out the helpful anxiety messages from the messages you don’t need to hear.

 Symptoms of Anxiety vary by person.
 You might experience shaking and trembling, feeling as if you can’t speak, have an upset stomach or headache, or dizziness.
 You might feel incompetent (I can’t do this!) or inadequate.
 You might worry about germs, cry, have limited eye contact, or fidget.
 Feelings of anxiety may be fleeting and intense (as in Panic Disorder), or may be present most days.

 No matter the flavor of Anxiety, we can work together to clear your mind, calm your body, and get you back on track for the day.

 There are many diagnostic labels for Anxiety, including:

 - Separation Anxiety Disorder

 - Panic Disorder

 - Post Traumatic Stress Disorder (PTSD)

 Many treatments are available for Anxiety Disorders, including Cognitive Behavioral Therapy (CBT), Interpersonal Therapy (IPT), and sometimes medications, depending upon the severity of the symptoms.